On a Mission for Great Fall Color in the Upper Peninsula!

-I like the snow, spring takes forever, summer’s ok, but fall is my favorite season!
+We like the snow in the winter, spring takes forever, summer’s okay, but fall is our favorite season!

 Once you get north of the Mackinac Bridge, you can’t go wrong in creating your own fall color tour, but timing is everything!
 If Mother Nature cooperates, we predict to see peak color the last week of September or the first week of October, but it can vary depending on the weather.
 Driving the eastern Upper Peninsula (EUP) will give you a variety of color at varying intensities depending where you are, but here are the best spots to experience fall color in Sault Ste.
 Marie this season.

 Mission Hill Overlook, just 20 minutes west of Sault Ste.
 Marie, is a prime spot for viewing fall foliage.
 If you haven’t visited the area before, the lookout is located just past the Point Iroquois Lighthouse.
 It is is perched high above Whitefish Bay, located just off Lake Superior and will give you an outstanding view of the trees, lakes, the bay and even the freighters in the distance.
 You will even experience a vast array of fall color as you climb Mission Hill, making every mile to the top worth it!

 Experience the majesty of one of Michigan’s most beautiful outdoor attractions.
 Located less than 90 minutes from Sault Ste.
 Marie, you will find this popular destination for viewing fall color.
 The stunning upper falls of Tahquamenon Falls State Park is most noted for its distinct copper color, making the orange, red and yellow hues stand out even more in the background.
 You can even experience miles of hiking between the falls to wonder at the fall color first hand.
 It’s a must on your fall visit to the Soo.
 Learn more about the state park here.